 If the content being requested by the client is obtained from an ASF file that contains an Extended Content Description Object (defined in [ASF], section 3.11) and it provides a ASFLeakyBucketPairs property, then the information in the ASFLeakyBucketPairs property SHOULD be included in SDP using the a=bucketinfo attribute, as specified in section 2.2.2.2.1.
 The ASFLeakyBucketPairs property MUST be mapped to the a=bucketinfo attribute, as follows: The first two bytes in ASFLeakyBucketPairs MUST be ignored.
 Each subsequent 8-byte unit MUST be treated as a leaky bucket parameter set.
 The first 32 bits in each leaky bucket parameter set is a little-endian unsigned integer, specifying the value to be used for the bitrate token in the a=bucketinfo syntax.
-The second 32 bits in each leaky bucket not be used for the bitrate set is a little-endian unsigned integer, specifying the value token in the a=bucketinfo syntax.
+The second 32 bits in each leaky bucket parameter set is a little-endian unsigned integer, specifying the value to be used for the buffer-window token in the a=bucketinfo syntax.